Why we couldn't prove SETH hardness of the Closest Vector Problem for even norms!: Introduction

 We call $n$ as the rank of the lattice, $m$ as the dimension of the lattice and $\basis=\{\vect{b}_1,\vect{b_2},\cdots,\vect{b}_n\}$ is a basis of the lattice.
 There exist many different basis of a lattice.

 The two most important computational problems on lattices are the Shortest Vector Problem ($\SVP$) and the Closest Vector Problem ($\CVP$).
-In the Shortest Vector Problem, the goal is to output a shortest non-zero lattice vector.
+In the Shortest Vector Problem, given a basis for a lattice the goal is to output a shortest non-zero lattice vector.
 For $\gamma>1$, in the $\gamma$-approximation of $\SVP$ ($\gamma$-$\SVP$) the goal is to output a nonzero lattice vector whose length is at most $\gamma$ times the length of shortest non-zero lattice vector.
-In the Closest Vector Problem, given a target vector, the goal is to output a closest lattice vector to the target vector.
+In the Closest Vector Problem, given a target vector and basis for a lattice, the goal is to output a closest lattice vector to the target vector.
 For $\gamma>1$, in the $\gamma$-approximation of $\CVP$, ($\gamma$-$\CVP$) the goal is to output a lattice vector whose distance from target vector is at most $\gamma$ times the minimum distance between the target vector and lattice.
 In this work, we only consider the length and distance in the $\ell_p$ norms, defined as follows.
 For $1\leq p<\infty$

 and for $p = \infty$,

 We write $\SVP_p$ and $\CVP_p$ for the respective problems in $\ell_p$ norm.
 The most commonly used norm is the $\ell_2$ norm which is also called the Euclidean norm.
 The $\CVP$ is known to be at least as hard as $\SVP$ (in the same norm).
 More specifically, there is an efficient polynomial-time reduction from $\SVP_p$ to $\CVP_p$, which preserves the dimension, rank, and approximation factor~\cite{GMSS99}.